JetBrains/Qodana/topics/qodana-yaml.md

 ## Disable sanity checks

-By default, sanity checks are enabled in %product%.
+By default, sanity checks are enabled in %instance%.
 You can disable them using this snippet:

 ```yaml
 disableSanityInspections: true